Hannibal (Mercenary War)

 Hannibal (𐤇𐤍𐤁𐤏𐤋, ḥnbʿl; died 238 BCE) was a Carthaginian general who took part in the Mercenary War between Carthage and rebelling mercenaries.
-He is not Hannibal (247–183/181 BC), the commander of the Second Punic War.
+He is not to be confused with Hannibal Barca (247–183/181 BC), a notable commander of the Second Punic War.

 During this war, he replaced Hanno II the Great as a commander of the Carthaginian army.
 He took part in a successful campaign against some rebel cities, along with Hamilcar Barca.
 During the Siege of Tunis, he was captured during a night raid and crucified, along with some other high-ranking Carthaginians.
 He was known as an enemy to Rome.